Literature: What Were They Thinking The 100 Dumbest Events In Television History

 - Chuck Cunningham Syndrome: Entry 37 is about the Trope Namer.

 - Cousin Oliver: Entry 47 is on the Trope Namer himself, while Entry 98 discusses the trope in the Buffyverse.

-- Creator Provincialism: Because the book focuses on American television, it does leave out some of the most infamous television events, including the British Heil Honey I'm Home (a sitcom about Adolf Hitler) and Australia's Naughtiest Home Videos (which primarily featured animals having sex and was pulled off the network in the middle of its only airing).
+- Creator Provincialism: Because the book focuses on American television, it does leave out some of the most infamous television events, including the British Heil Honey, I'm Home! (a sitcom about Adolf Hitler) and Australia's Naughtiest Home Videos (aired on Nine Network and primarily featured animals having sex and was pulled off the network in the middle of its only airing).

 - Executive Meddling: Referenced in entry 23, on FOX After Breakfast "A gaggle of new producers micromanaged every aspect of the show, certain they knew what worked on the network better than the original cast and creative team."